Terms of Service

 Its members are volunteers under non-disclosure agreement (NDA) and are not allowed to reveal their identity neither to other players nor to other members of the Ryzom teams.
 If a player thinks he knows the identity of the player behind the CSR (or any NDA members of a Ryzom team), he is prohibited from disclosing the information to others and doing so would be cause for sanctions to be applied. (major offense, see B. Warnings and sanctions)

 Members of Support are in charge of solving the various problems related to the game (technical, disciplinary, etc.).
 They must behave with politeness and courtesy at all times.
-If you have a disagreement with a member, you can address a complaint, duly documented, to email@example.com which will be forwarded to the head of Support.
+If you nonetheless have a dispute with a CSR, you can submit a complaint, duly documented in a ticket (https://support.ryzom.com), specifying in its title that it is for the attention of the Support team manager.
 Any unfair complaint against a member of Support may be subject to a sanction.

 When a member of Support contacts you, you must follow their instructions and reply with courtesy and politeness.
 Any breach will be sanctioned according to our procedures for sanctions and escalation policy.
 (See B. Warnings and sanctions)